7 Unbelievably Creative Twitter Marketing Ideas That Will Work For You Too

 — David Mitchell (@david_mitchell) July 19, 2014

 The profiles that people often enjoy following are ones that add some sort of value to their timeline.
 Humour, information, and interest are great, but if they don’t necessarily work with your brand then what about usefulness?
-Lowes’ #FixInSix campaign was a series of Vines they posted on Twitter that gave simple solutions to common household issues and has helped them receive over 9,000,000 loops.
+BDDO have produced Lowes’ #FixInSix campaign, a series of Vines they posted on Twitter that gave simple solutions to common household issues and has helped them receive over 9,000,000 loops.
 It didn’t directly show any of Lowes products, but it kept it relevant to their audience.

 Even if you don’t have the resources to make professional Vines like Lowes, you can still make them with a phone relatively easily.
 Say it’s not something that can be filmed, helpful industry tips always go down well and can help establish you as a go-to name when people want a hand.
 What’s more, Lowes extended their campaign by getting their followers to send in suggestions which they later posted up.
 A great opportunity to get your Twitter community involved!